 These adjustments are necessary because kids with autism or autism spectrum disorder (ASD) act differently than your average child.
 They don’t speak or play “make-believe” at the ages that most children do.
 Most children can be diagnosed with ASD by the age of two, and the CDC recommends a screening starting at 18 months.
 The knowledge that your child has ASD can help you adjust their lifestyle to suit his needs better.

 However, many parents probably haven’t given much thought to how a child’s autism may be impacting their sleep patterns.
+One thing that stands out is the bed quality.
+Don’t forget, sleep is extremely important and the bed for your kid should be comfortable.

 Why Sleeping May be Difficult